EricaLinaG/Emacsn/README.md

         - Optionally edit the new profile entry in _profiles.mk_.
       - `make assign-default name=my-profile-name`
       - `make reinstall-default-profiles`
+        - Which is
+          - `make rm-default-profiles`
+          - `make install-default-profiles`

 ### See how profile entries are made.
   - `cat profile-template.txt`